 Chemistry is an experimental science that combines academic study with the acquisition of practical and investigative skills.
-It is called the central science, as chemical principals underpin both the physical environment in which we live and all biological systems.
-Apart from being a subject worthy of study in its own right, Chemistry is a prerequisite for many other courses in higher education, such as medicine, pharmacy, nursing, veterinary science, chemical engineering and environmental services, and serves as useful preparation for employment.
+It is called the central science, as chemical principles underpin both the physical environment in which we live and all biological systems.
+Apart from being a subject worthy of study in its own right, Chemistry is a prerequisite for many other courses in higher education, such as medicine, pharmacy, nursing, veterinary science, chemical engineering and environmental services.